idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 2. Add 1 μl of plasmid DNA or 5 uL of assembly reaction to 20-50 μl of competent cells
 3. Flick the tube to mix
 4. Incubate mixture on ice for 30 minutes
-5. Heat shock at the bacteria at 42 °C for 30 s
+5. Heat shock at the bacteria at 42°C for 30 s
 6. Place on ice for 5 minutes
 7. Pipette 200 µl of room temperature LB into the mixture
-8. Incubate at 37 °C for 60 minutes while shaking at 750 rpm
+8. Incubate at 37°C for 60 minutes while shaking at 750 rpm
-9. Warm selection plates to 37 °C in the incubator
+9. Warm selection plates to 37°C in the incubator
 10. Spin down bacteria and resuspend in 50 μl LB
 11. Spread 50-100 μl of cells on LB agar plates containing the antibiotics for selection.
 When multiple antibiotics are used, use 0.6x of the standard working concentration for each antibiotic.
-12. Incubate overnight at 37 °C
+12. Incubate overnight at 37°C

 For co-transformations with two accessory plasmids:
 1. Thaw competent S2060 cells on ice